 Oxford is located an hour and a half outside of London.

 Great Books at Oxford is a single, two-week session.

 At Oxford, you'll explore the same kinds of great literature and deep questions that characterize the Great Books Sumemr Program.
 Just like at Stanford and Amherst, students at Oxford engage in Shared Inquiry with brilliant staff and distinguished professors, including guest lectures from Oxford Dons.

 While the academic program at Oxford is mostly the same as at other Great Books programs, the rest of the day is what makes Oxford unique.
 Instead of arts electives, we spend our afternoons exploring!

 We see the different colleges that comprise Oxford, including Christ Church and New College, which were featured in the Harry Potter movies.
 We visit the local museums and shops, and once we're done exploring Oxford, we take day trips across England to places like London, Bath, and Stratford-Upon-Avon.

-We're still working to schedule our excursions for summer 2017, and we'll update you when we have more information.
+We' are working to schedule our excursions for summer 2020, and we'll update you when we have more information.
 Some places we've visited in the past include: a tour of London and a ride on the London Eye; the Roman Baths in Bath; Shakespeare's home at Stratford-upon-Avon; the Royal Shakespeare Company; Warwick Castle; Costwolds; Stonehenge.

 Of course!
 Multi-week sessions are an excellent way to get an even fuller Great Books experience, and you can explore twice as much by doing Great Books on two different campuses.
 Contact us to discuss how a multi-week, multi-campus session could work for you.